GonzaloAllenPerez444/cse15l-lab-reports/LabReport3.md

 ```

--l is really useful because it just prints out the file names that contain the word, so it enables you to search a lot of files really efficiently. in the example above, I printed every file that had the word "Italy" in it, which could've taken more than a few minutes to test every file individually.
+-l is really useful because it just prints out the file names that contain the word, so it enables you to see a list of files that fit the criteria in order to operate on them later. in the example above, I printed every file that had the word "Italy" in it, which could've taken more than a few minutes to test every file individually.

 Exmple 2:
 ----